 Gnumeric

-GNOME is part of the GNOME Free Software Desktop Project, which was launched in 2001 to reduce dependence on other suites such as Microsoft Office.
+The GNOME Free Software Desktop Project launched GNOME in 2001 to reduce dependence on other suites like Microsoft Office.

 The biggest difference between Groome and Excel is that there are relatively few style tools in the GNOME software.
 Although the interface may seem insufficient compared to Excel, the simple design of the gnumeric is welcome for those who feel that Excel is overkill.